 By clearing mined areas with deminers, mechanical assets, and mine detection dogs, MAG enables communities to use their land in safety, giving them greater food security and an escape from poverty.

-Land cleared by MAG in Iraq over the past two decades has been used to build new roads, schools, hospitals and entire villages, as well as pave the way for thousands of farmers to work in safety.
+Land cleared by MAG in Iraq over the past two decades has been used to build new roads, schools, hospitals and entire villages, as well as paving the way for thousands of farmers to work in safety.

 MAG was at the forefront of the response to the most recent humanitarian crisis, initially clearing land for the establishment and expansion of camps for displaced Iraqis and Syrian refugees in the Kurdish region, as well as delivering lifesaving risk education for those fleeing violence.